Open Agent Toolkit

 If none of the three are present for a given var, OAT does not inject it — the AWS CLI's own resolution chain takes over.

-The oat project archive sync flags only override for that single invocation:
+The oat repo archive sync flags only override for that single invocation:

-oat project archive sync --profile work-sso --region us-east-1
+oat repo archive sync --profile work-sso --region us-east-1

 oat-project-complete does not accept per-invocation flags.
 Set the shared config (or your shell env) ahead of time if completion needs a specific profile.